- Skeletal system

 Facial nerve (CN VII)

-The facial nerve (seventh cranial nerve, CN VII, Latin: nervus facialis) is a mixed cranial nerve consisting of motor, sensory, and visceromotor fibers.
-The main functions of the facial nerve include controlling the muscles of facial expression, and providing taste sensations from the anterior part of the tongue.
+The facial nerve (Latin: nervus facialis), the seventh cranial nerve (CN VII), is a mixed nerve consisting of motor, sensory and visceromotor fibers.
+The main functions of the facial nerve include controlling the muscles of facial expression, providing secretion of glands and taste sensations from the anterior part of the tongue.

 The facial nerve arises from the following three nuclei located in the brainstem:

-The posterior auricular nerve is a small motor branch of the facial nerve that innervates the auricularis posterior muscle, and the occipital belly of the occipitofrontalis muscle.
+- Posterior auricular nerve - a small motor branch that arises from the facial nerve right below the stylomastoid foramen; it branches into two divisions - auricular branch that innervates the auricularis posterior muscle, and the occipital branch supplying the occipital belly of the occipitofrontalis muscle;

-The digastric branch of the facial nerve innervates the posterior belly of the digastric muscle.
+- Digastric branch - it arises from the facial nerve below the stylomastoid foramen and innervates the posterior belly of the digastric muscle;

 - Temporal branches